krahets/hello-algo/en/docs/chapter_preface/index.md

 !!! abstract

-    Algorithms are like a beautiful symphony, with each line of code flowing like a rhythm.
+    Algorithms are like a beautiful symphony, each line of code flows like a melody.

-    May this book ring softly in your mind, leaving a unique and profound melody.
+    May this book gently resonate in your mind, leaving a unique and profound melody.